Emotional Intelligence 2.0 discusses the role of emotional intelligence on life and career success.

 Self-management builds upon self-awareness and it’s your ability to self-control and direct your behavior positively.

-Of course it’s about the most obvious “resisting” rage and strong emotions, but it’s also about keeping and even emotional keel and persevering.
+Of course, it’s about the most obvious “resisting” rage and strong emotions, but it’s also about keeping an even emotional keel and persevering.

 In my opinion, this is where success lies, as Grit by Angela Duckworth shows the ability to stick with things over the long run, even when we don’t feel like, is one of the keystones to success.

 This is a bit the equivalent of self-awareness but directed towards others.
 It’s your ability to feel and understand other people’s emotions and moods.